 What Are Biometrics?

-Biometrics are measurements of the body that provide key insight into information related to identity, health, etc. Biometrics are used across a wide array of instances including the workplace, medical clinics, and government buildings.
-COVID has increased the number of places using biometrics as more and more businesses are needing to track employee health information such as whether or not they have a fever.
+Biometrics are body measurements that provide key insight into information related to identity, health, etc. Biometrics are used across many instances, including the workplace, medical clinics, and government buildings.
+COVID has increased the number of places using biometrics as more and more businesses need to track employee health information, such as whether or not they have a fever.

 Some common uses of biometrics involve obtaining information related to: